GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 For a conformal to be defined in a mesh, ``geos`` requires the mesh to be split at the faces where the fracture gets across the mesh.
 The ``generate_fractures`` module will split the mesh and generate the multi-block ``vtk`` files.

-.. program-output:: python mesh_doctor.py generate_fractures --help
+.. command-output:: python mesh_doctor.py generate_fractures --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``generate_global_ids``